 After many months of preparation and a battery of tests, Baby Fidelis is undergoing surgery today, Tuesday November 17, 2015.

 Sometimes the smallest things that often go unnoticed make the biggest impact.
 Irene’s act of kindness is an inspiration to all of us.
 As Mother Teresa said, “Not all of us can do great things.
 But we can do small things with great love.”

 Additionally, Irene has been a great champion of the right of the girl child, a major objective of Abeingo Association of Canada.
-She successfully led the Kenyan community in Ontario women’s forum where she was in the forefront of leading the organization’s mandate of providing opportunity for youth in the Kenyan community.
+She successfully led the Kenyan community in Ontario Women’s Forum in their mandate to provide opportunities for youth in the Kenyan community.

 In her own words – Irene’s appreciation of the award:

 “I thank the Abeingo Association Canada for this humbling recognition.
 As a Kenyan, it is encouraging to see those who share my heritage addressing the same issues that drive my passion and recognizing the need for us as Kenyans, Africans and Canadians to rally together in advocacy for social issues that continue to impede our individual and community development.

 As I and CAFRIC International continue to advocate and stand in this gap, I call upon my fellow Kenyans, Africans and Canadians to stand together and support individual and organizational efforts that promote social justice, social inclusion, and social development.
 The power to change is within us all, and we must rise above our fears and tap into the power within to build healthy communities at home and around the world.”

 “Fear is the path to the dark side.
 Fear leads to anger.
 Anger leads to hate.
 Hate leads to suffering” (George Lucas, Star Wars, Episode 1).
 Let us collectively say NO to human suffering!